edmunds/edmunds.github.io/_posts/2022-10-27-Edmunds-GraphQL-Federation-Adoption-part-2.md

 ```
 On the server side for ApolloGateway, enable the persistedQuery option along with the plugins options.
 Since we have multiple instances of ApolloGateway, we chose Redis as a shared cache to store the persisted queries.
 ```
   const { RedisCache } = require('apollo-server-cache-redis');
   …
   persistedQueries: {
         ttl: 3600,
         cache: new RedisCache( redisHost )
   },
 ```

 Unfortunately graphql-java didn’t implement the Persisted Query.
 So the queries on the Subgraphs could not use this feature.
 To enforce the frontend developer to use only persisted query, a validation has been set up in the GraphQL plugin to check for the &extensions= parameter.
 The validation will cause HTTP 403, failing any usage of graphql without the Apollo-Client.
 This was a great feature to fail QA canary deployment for frontend developers who didn’t follow the standard.
 Since the validation happened only on HTTP GET calls, tools like GraphiQL and Voyager still worked the way they were through POST calls.
 However, later we found out that in a retried GraphQL query, the url was always provided without the persisted query hash.
 Thus, this feature was only enabled in the QA environment and never on production.

 The benefit of Persisted Query is not limited to the bandwidth saving.
-It also helps us define limited number of queries, and use &variables= well to prevent proliferation of queries.
+It also helps us define limited number of queries, and use _&variables=_ well to prevent proliferation of queries.
 This further opens us to tracking and automated deployment.

 &nbsp;
 ###GraphQL Complexity

 GraphQL provides the flexibility for developers to make their own queries, but we still want to prevent a developer from doing crazy things.
 This can be done by limiting the complexity of a query in the supergraph.
-At each GraphQL subgraph, we measured response time metric at the Resolvers (aka DataFetchers in java-) by iterating them from graphql.schema.idl.RuntimeWiring and wrap each DataFetcher into a subclass DataFetcher to plot the milliseconds that a resolver takes, sending as statsd metrics.
-By assigning a total cost of the query, we have an estimation in the worst case on how slow a Graphql query may respond.
-The following options are added to the GraphQL options.validationRules:
+At each GraphQL subgraph, we measured response time metric at the Resolvers (aka _DataFetchers_ in java-) by iterating them from _graphql.schema.idl.RuntimeWiring_ and wrap each _DataFetcher_ into a subclass _DataFetcher_ to plot the milliseconds that a resolver takes, sending as Statsd metrics.
+By assigning a total cost of the query, we have an estimation in the worst case on how slow a GraphQL query may respond.
+The following options are added to the GraphQL _options.validationRules_:
-graphql-cost-analysis for limiting the maximum complexity
+- [graphql-cost-analysis](https://www.npmjs.com/package/graphql-cost-analysis) for limiting the maximum complexity
-graphql-depth-limit to limit depth of nested queries.
+- [graphql-depth-limit](https://www.npmjs.com/package/graphql-depth-limit) to limit depth of nested queries.

-The complexity plugins causes a bad query to fail in canary deployment, preventing infeasible queries to be released in production.
+The complexity plugins cause a bad query to fail in canary deployment, preventing infeasible queries to be released in production.

 &nbsp;
 ###Accessibility

-GraphiQL Explorer made it easy for developers to click and choose fields to select.
+[GraphiQL Explorer](https://github.com/OneGraph/graphiql-explorer) made it easy for developers to click and choose fields to select.
 It improves the productivity of the team to make ad hoc queries, or just to study the data.
-Displaying the supergraph schema GraphQL Voyager makes your API more understandable.
+Displaying the supergraph schema [GraphQL Voyager](https://github.com/IvanGoncharov/graphql-voyager) makes your API more understandable.

 &nbsp;
 ##GraphQL Optimization